IJkeBotman/Portfolio/README.md

 # Portfolio

 Welcome to an overview of the projects I've completed, with links to their GitHub repositories.
+These are tutorials and research projects into different frameworks and technologies.
+Working through these tutorials has helped me get a solid foundation in iOS development.

 ## Projects
 |    Name + Repo Link    |    Description    |    Devices Supported    |    Frameworks / Technologies    |    Image    |